-CARA Creation Date: 24-Jan-2023 Activity: Kayaking and canoeing (inland waters) Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
-The CARA planner must be used for the specific school context in conjunction with this considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
+CARA Creation Date: 30-Jan-2024 Activity: Kayaking and canoeing (inland waters) J Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
+The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
 For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template .
-This guideline relates to student participation in canoeing (a narrow-beamed pointed vesse with a rigid hull propelled by a paddle) and/or kayaking (a topped, narrow-beamed vessel that floats and is propelled by a double-bladed paddle) in inland water (lakes, rivers and streams) up to and including Water Grade 2 an activity to support curriculum delivery.
-Note: This activity does NOT include kayaking in open seas and oceans or canoeing on Grade waters and above.
-Depending on the scope of this activity, other risk assessments may be required when planning Curriculum activities encompassing more than one CARA guideline (e.g. Swimming in locations other than pools while Camping ) must comply with the requirements of all CARA guidelines appropriate to the activity.
-Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (O&EEC) and consult with O&amp;EEC centre staff for risk assessment requirements.
+This guideline relates to student participation in canoeing (a narrow-beamed pointed vessel with a rigid hull propelled by a paddle) and/or kayaking (a topped, narrow-beamed vessel that floats and is propelled by a double-bladed paddle) in inland water (lakes, rivers and streams) up to and including Water Grade 2 an activity to support curriculum delivery.
+Note: This activity does NOT include kayaking in open seas and oceans or canoeing on Grade 2 waters and above.
+Depending on the scope of this activity, other risk assessments may be required when planning.
+Curriculum activities encompassing more than one CARA guideline (e.g. Swimming in locations other than pools while Camping) must comply with the requirements of all CARA guidelines appropriate to the activity.
+Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (O&EEC) and consult with O&EEC centre staff for risk assessment requirements.
 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the Sc International school study tours procedure. with the School excursions and Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Canoeing (rafting - two canoes joined together) and kayaking in local creeks - Nudgee, Nundah and Cabbage Tree Creek.
+For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure.
+Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Canoeing (and rafting with two canoes joined together) and kayaking in local creeks and rivers.
+Creeks: Nudgee, Nundah and Cabbage Tree Creeks.
+Rivers: North Pine, South Pine and Pine Rivers.
 Inherent Risk Level: High Inherent Risk Level Description: Kayaking and/or canoeing on flat water and Grade 1 waters.
 (Grade 1: Easy - Slow to medium flowing water with very small, regular waves or riffles.
 Relatively few obstacles, with an easy path to find and follow.
 Suitable for novices).
-Start Date: Tuesday, 24 January, 2023 End Date: Friday, 08 December, 2023 On School Grounds: No Is parental permission required for this activity?
+Start Date: Monday, 22 January, 2024 End Date: Friday, 13 December, 2024 On School Grounds: No Is parental permission required for this activity?
 Yes